TimeTravelPenguin/SM64TASArchive/README.md

 ## About this repository
 Anyone is free to use this repository.
 If you have an improved TAS, wish to add a TAS currently not archived, etc., you can make a pull request.
 Alternatively, you can join the [Super Mario 64 TASing and ABC](https://discord.gg/ECskvyF) Discord server and contact me, TimeTravelPenguin.

+## How to contribute?
+If you have files you wish to contribute, you can either contact me or merge them yourself.
+To do so, fork this branch - this will create a clone of the repository - add those changes to your forked branch, then return here and select `New Pull Request`.
+Then choose this repository's master branch as the base, and your forked repo as the head.
+Then merge!
+Make sure you comment on your changes when you commit!
+It helps a lot to ensure correct mergers.
+Thanks!

 ## Repository structure
 As this repository grows, the structure and layout surely will, also.
 For now, it will be as follows:
 ```